 Cons: Not the biggest boot in class, rear styling does impede visibility

 In a nutshell: The Mazda3 is bound to be an instant success as it easily remains one of the best-in-class.

-Full Disclosure: Mazda Australia lent us the car for this review for a week with a full tank of petrol.
+Full Disclosure: The vehicle tested here was provided by Mazda Australia for a week with a full tank of petrol.
 All additional fuel expenses were covered by the author.